paoloalmeida/paoloalmeida/README.md

 ### Hi there, I'm Paolo Almeida 👋

-💻 Software Engineer at @itau and Community Leader at @angularSP <br>
+💻 Developer Advocate at @itau and Community Leader at @angularSP <br>
 🏡 Brazilian, Based in São Paulo, SP

 ### You can find me on